Ramsay-Durfee Estate

-The Ramsay-Durfee Estate, also known as Durfee Mansion, Durfee House or Villa Maria, is a historic Tudor Revival style mansion on Western Avenue in Los Angeles, California.
+The Ramsay-Durfee Estate, also known as Durfee Mansion, Durfee House or Villa Maria, is a historic Tudor Revival style mansion in the West Adams Terrace neighborhood of Los Angeles.
 It has been designated a Los Angeles Historic-Cultural Monument and listed on the National Register of Historic Places.

 Architecture

 Completed in 1908, the three-story, 42-room mansion was designed by Frederick Louis Roehrig.
 Roehrig also planned the landscape gardens and layout of the grounds.
 The mansion is located on a 2.8 acre site that also includes a formal garden and carriage house with chauffeur's quarters.
 When the house was completed, the Los Angeles Times published a full-page article accompanied by numerous photographs.
 The Times called it "among the finest homes in Los Angeles" and one of architect Roehrig's "best efforts."
 The Times described the exterior of the mansion as follows:

 The house is distinctly of the typical English domestic architecture.
 The exterior is of stone and half timber and plaster finish, while the roof is of slate.
 It is probably the finest example of the purely English type of dwelling in this city.

 The Times also made note of the grand staircase describing it as "the stair builder's art in mahogany" lit by a large group of art glass windows.
 The third floor was almost entirely taken up by a 25 ft by 99 ft ballroom with a large brick fireplace and an open truss and exposed beam ceilings.